sabarishreddy99/sabarishreddy99/README.md

 ---

 ### About me
-I design, ship, and maintain production systems end‑to‑end — from React/Next.js frontends to Kubernetes‑native backends on AWS.
+I design, ship, and maintain production systems end‑to‑end, applying appropriate algorithms and leveraging efficient data structures, from React/Next.js frontends to Kubernetes‑native backends on AWS.
 I care about reliability, secure defaults, and fast feedback loops.

 **Impact at a glance**
 - Shipped **3** research platforms at NYU IT using React/Node/Postgres & GitOps.